ucsb-cs8/w20/_lab/lab01.md

 </div>

-After entering this, save the file and use "Run Module" to make sure there are no error messages (red output in the Python Shell Window.).
-If not, then you are ready for the next step.
+After entering this, save the file and use "Run Module" to make sure there are no error messages (error messages are discplayed as red output in the Python Shell Window).
+If there are any, make sure to fix them before running the next step.

 # Step 6: Running the test cases

 Running the test cases requires us to go <em>outside of IDLE</em> back to the terminal shell prompt.

-Your current directory needs to be the same one that your convert.py file is stored in.
-That should be `~/cs8/lab01`, but if it isn't, then fix things so that the `convert.py` file is in that directory, and you are in that directory.
+Your current directory needs to be the same one that your `convert.py` file is stored in.
+That should be `~/cs8/lab01`, but if it isn't, then fix things so that the `convert.py` file is in that directory, and your current working directory is set to that directory.
 If you need help, ask for assistance.

 You should be able to type the `ls` command  (or on Windows, `dir`) at the terminal shell prompt and see the `convert.py` file listed: